DrEntropy/ToySOCCore/README.md

 * Move on to ALU and test that out. (done)

 * Register file, implement and test.
 Needs two output and one input port.
-(UNTESTED)
+(Done) (note I made sure that a zero is returned for r(0))

 * Implement the IR as two seperate 8 bit registers.
 After both are fetched they will contain: